Want to know how to build an application based on Apache Cassandra™? Don’t have a bunch of time to

 Jamie King has four years of DataStax Enterprise experience and a passion for helping others learn.
 In his past life he built several data-driven websites and other applications.
 He loves dissecting nuances of big data applications and helping others avoid the landmines that could catch them off guard.

-Steve Halladay has nearly forty years of experience in Computer Science and Software Engineering.
-Steve spent most of his career in start-ups in the Boulder, Colorado area.
+Steve Halladay has nearly forty years of experience in computer science and software engineering.
+Steve spent most of his career in startups in the Boulder, Colorado area.
 He also spent ten years teaching at Neumont University in Salt Lake City, Utah where he served as the Computer Science Chair.
-He has an MS in Computer Science and is currently pursuing his PhD in Computer Science at Auburn.
-He lives in Park City, Utah where he enjoys skiing, hiking and other mountain sports.
+He has a master’s degree in computer science and is currently pursuing his Ph.D. in computer science at Auburn University.

 Tanya Gallagher heads up the Curriculum Engineering team at DataStax.
 Her team built the courses on DataStax Academy to help make developers awesome.
 Tanya has been in curriculum development for over 20 years and has spent many more as a technical classroom instructor.
 Prior to DataStax, Tanya spent 12 years in the education team at Ixia, a network device testing company.